Table of Contents_

 Step 4: Power your hoverboard off.

 Step 5: Power your hoverboard back on.
-Now your hoverboard should be calibrated and beeping should cease with normal use.
+Now your hoverboard should be calibrated, and beeping should cease with normal use.

 Instead, it’s best to reset your battery charge and the hoverboard’s sensor by running the battery until it’s empty and recharging it completely.
-These should correct the problem in most cases and your hoverboard’s voice warning mechanism will only be activated when your battery is actually low.
+These should correct the problem in most cases, and your hoverboard’s voice warning mechanism will only be activated when your battery is actually low.

 Bluetooth-enabled hoverboards are great for syncing up a mobile device with your hoverboard to play your music while riding, but if you want to easily turn off warning sounds and automated voices, most Bluetooth hoverboards allow you to shut off all sounds easy enough by disconnecting or powering off its Bluetooth capabilities.
 Of course, doing this will also disconnect your mobile device and prevent you from playing music through the hoverboard’s speakers, but it’s an easy solution if you simply want a silent-running hoverboard.
+For more on these types of issues, we have a guide on how to fix hoverboard Bluetooth.

 Older iPhone and Android models may not be able to connect to your hoverboard via Bluetooth- for iPhones, the iPhone 6 is generally the oldest model capable of connecting to most hoverboards.